 Please note we only use these backups to restore from a security incident and not from any accidental page deletion by a user.

 A website may only be deleted by the account holder, and cannot be done by Limecube employees or contractors.
-The exception being where our terms and conditions are relevant.
+The exception is where our terms and conditions are relevant.